geth-sim/go-ethereum/README.md

-## EVM Simulator
+## EVM-State Simulator

-A simulator for replaying Ethereum transactions with various modes
+A simulator for replaying Ethereum transactions with various modes and key schemes

 ### Requirements